CU-SeeMe: History

+It was first developed for the Macintosh, and exported to Windows 3.1 in 1994.
+Originally the application was video-only but audio was quickly added in 1994 for the Macintosh (System 7+) and August of 1995 for Windows 95.
+CU-SeeMe's audio came from Maven, an audio-only client developed at the University of Illinois at Urbana-Champaign.
+CU-SeeMe offered 24-bit color or 4-bit grayscale (320x240) video modes, private voice chat during group calls, simultaneous text chat, and the ability to view up to twelve (originally eight) video participants (of a theoretically unlimited number) at once.
+It was supported by Windows 3.1, Windows 95 and Windows NT.
+Later commercial versions of CU-SeeMe could also make point-to-point or multi-point calls to other vendor's teleconferencing software like Intel Video Phone and Net Meeting using the H.323 standard via a compatible DLS server using the G.723.1 codec.

+Notable Use Cases

 In 1994 WXYC utilized CU-SeeMe to simulcast its signal to the net and so became the world's first internet radio station.

 On June 20, 1995, now defunct London cable channel Channel One used CU-SeeMe to simulcast its programme Digital World live on the internet, becoming the first UK television programme to do so.
 The video was frame-grabbed every 2 frames using a macro written in Windows by duo Thibault & Rav.